Elections in the United Kingdom: Parliamentary candidate selection

 In the Labour Party, the Constituency Labour Parties (CLP) select the parliamentary general election candidates using procedures agreed by the National Executive Committee (NEC).
 The selection will always involve a "one member, one vote" ballot where all members of the CLP are entitled to select their candidate from a shortlist.
 The methods used to draw up the shortlist will vary according to the structure of the CLP, the time available before the election, and the number of candidates who express an interest in the selection.
 All selected candidates must attend and pass an interview conducted on behalf of the NEC - most candidates will do this before starting to apply for selections, though the interview can occur after a candidate is selected.
 Different procedures apply when a sitting Labour MP indicates they wish to stand for re-selection.
-On very rare occasions, the NEC may withdraw their endorsement of a candidate (including sitting MPs) after the selection process is complete.
+On rare occasions, the NEC may withdraw their endorsement of a candidate (including sitting MPs) after the selection process is complete.
 They exercised this power with regards to some of the MPs involved in the expenses scandal prior to the 2010 General Election.

 The Liberal Democrats operate an assessment process for members wishing to join the party's list of potential candidates.
 Once on the list, candidates are free to apply for selection in any constituency.
 The candidate in each seat is selected by local party members following a hustings.

 UKIP, the Scottish National Party and Plaid Cymru select their candidates in a similar manner to the Liberal Democrats.

 The Green Party's selections are open to all members to apply.
 Applicants are not shortlisted, so local parties vote directly on the full list of applicants.